lowRISC/opentitan/hw/ip/i2c/doc/registers.md

 |  7:0   |   wo   |   0x0   | TXDATA |               |

 ## HOST_TIMEOUT_CTRL
-I2C host clock generation timeout value (in units of input clock frequency)
+I2C host clock generation timeout value (in units of input clock frequency).

+In an active transaction in Target-Mode, if the Controller ceases to send SCL pulses for this number of cycles then the "host_timeout" interrupt will be asserted.

+Set this CSR to 0 to disable this behaviour.
 - Offset: `0x60`
 - Reset default: `0x0`
 - Reset mask: `0xffffffff`